weygoldt/backup-arch/README.md

 ... this section is under construction.

 ### Restoring from snapshots or backups
 Restoring a subvolume has to be done manually.
 Assume the system failed to boot.
 To drop to a tty use `ctrl+alt+f2` and login as root.
+The general procedure is as follows:

+**Restore snapshot**
+- Identify latest working snapshot
+- Move broken subolume away (e.g. rename)
+- Create read-write subvol from read-only snapshot with the name of the broken subvolume

+**Restore backup**
+- Identify latest working backup
+- Send backed up snapshot to broken root filesystem
+- Proceed as with a snapshot

 #### 1. Identify subvolume to restore from
 List available snapshots with